Talking to multiple APIs (with different access tokens)

 getAccessToken({ resource: "https://api1.example.com" })

 Your IdP would let you declare APIs independently and authorize which OIDC clients can request tokens for each API.
-Some providers like Auth0 or Microsoft EntraID support this pattern but keycloak do not and since it's the de facto standard OpenID Connect server.
-While oidc-spa is provider-agnostic, we intentionally align with Keycloak’s capabilities.
+Some providers like Auth0 or Microsoft EntraID support this pattern but keycloak do not and since it's the de facto standard OpenID Connect server, we intentionally align with Keycloak’s capabilities.
 We therefore do not support features that Keycloak does not support as of today.
 This avoids exposing APIs that would not work for most deployments.

 Keycloak [does **not** yet implement RFC 8707](https://github.com/keycloak/keycloak/discussions/35743).
 In Keycloak’s interpretation, when you declare an OIDC client you effectively couple **an application** with **a resource server**.
 To talk to multiple resource servers, you declare **multiple clients** in the same realm, all sharing your app’s **Valid Redirect URI**.